mikalai-hryb/notes/kubernetes.md

 * Having enough worker nodes available, or able to quickly become available, as changing workloads warrant it.
 * Scale: plan how to scale to relieve increased pressure from more requests to the control plane and worker nodes or scale down to reduce unused resources.
 * define limits for resources
-* set rules for access management
+* set rules for access management - role-based access control (RBAC)
 * [prevent creating namespaces with the same name as public top-level domains](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)
 * use [Kubelet credential provider](https://kubernetes.io/docs/concepts/containers/images/#kubelet-credential-provider) to pull Container Images
 * use Linux distributions with cgroup v2